 You are the founder of a fashion PR Agency.
 Tell us more about the agency and its activities.
-What exactly motivated you to take up such an initiative?
+Most importantly, what exactly motivated you to take up such an initiative?

 VR CREATIVE AGENCY is a Fashion PR Agency that represents Nigerian emerging brands and pushes these brands to the African and International media and press.
 The agency actually started with menswear designers.
 We recently signed our First women’s wear designer, Abiola Adeniran-Olusola.
 At the moment, we only deal with clothing brands.
 In 2014, during the Lagos Fashion and Design Week there were emerging brands which were showcasing their collections.
 I noticed that after the show designers didn’t know what to do with their collections : how do they get more press attention, how do they get their pieces to the right stylist, how do they get into stores and so on and so forth.
 That’s when I noticed a gap in the market and I decided to have the First Fashion PR Agency in Nigeria that focuses on emerging brands.

 You work predominantly with African creatives within the African fashion industry.
-How do you scout around for emerging brands and do you look out for any specifics?
+How do you scout around for emerging brands, and do you look out for any specific criterion?
 If yes, what exactly?

 Yes, I do, and my goal is to be able to get these brands to fashion presentations during International Fashion Weeks all over the world.
 For now, I only represent Nigerian brands and I mostly do my scouting via Instagram.
 Once I spot what I love, I get in contact with the designer.
 We meet up and I check the collection.
 The quality of the clothes is very important to me and I got disappointed a lot with the quality but then, I have been able to scout some amazing brands which I have signed under my PR Agency.
 I also get a lot of emails from brands and everything depends on the quality of their pieces.
 So, the number one thing I look out for is the quality of the brands’ clothes.